JohnRyk/HomeRover/README.md

 ## Intro：

-​	To create a simple wifi network telerobot with OrangePi PC.
+​	To create a simple wifi telerobot with OrangePi PC.

 ## Materials：